No Connection on Power Up

 What is the movement threshold?
 The default is 150m.
 Reducing this may result in false trip starts.

 The GPS may have taken a long time to lock, due to poor signal or a fault.
-See GPS Troubleshooting above.
+See GPS Troubleshooting for more detail.
 Check the quality of the fix and the time to first fix.